 What is Dual State Residency?

-So, you might be wondering, “What is it called when you live in 2 different states?”
-A dual residency is attained when you are a resident of two states.
 Depending on where you are classified as a resident, you can get caught up in the trap of dual taxation.
 Most states can impose taxes on 100% of a resident’s income regardless of where or how it was earned, including their portfolio income.

 How is a Change in Residency Established?